 In my constituency I have a large number of families where one partner works in the national health service and the other is self-employed.
 The children have been sent home from school and there is no one to look after them, because if the self-employed parent does not work, they do not get paid.
 Can my right hon.
 Friend look urgently at a scheme?
 Also and specifically, council tax bills are due on 1 April—next week—and people are worried, particularly in London, about how they will be able to pay.
 Can council tax bills be suspended?

 My hon.
-Friend will recall that the Budget included targeted action specifically on council tax, with a £0.5 billion package to allow targeted support on council tax.
-I think he is drawing his attention to a slightly wider issue of concern, particularly where one member of a household works in the NHS as a key worker and one is at home, but of course that draws attention to the fact that this is a complex scheme that we are seeking to design.
+Friend will recall that the Budget included targeted action specifically on council tax, with half a billion pound package to allow targeted support on council tax.
+I think he is drawing attention to a slightly wider issue of concern, particularly where one member of a household works in the NHS as a key worker and one is at home, but of course that draws attention to the fact that this is a complex scheme that we are seeking to design.
 Those are the sort of issues we are working through.

-I have so many self-employed workers in my constituency, including more than 1,000 taxi and private hire drivers.
+I have very many self-employed workers in my constituency, including more than 1,000 taxi and private hire drivers.
 They will understand from what has been said this morning that the Government have good intentions, but they will respond to me that good intentions do not pay their bills.
 Given that there will be a lag with the new system coming in, what more can the Government do in the meantime, through offsetting tax bills and also encouraging banks to be more generous with free overdraft facilities to help families through this?
 Let us not forget that we all bailed out the banks when they needed it, so maybe it is time for them to do something now.

 The hon.
 Gentleman is right in terms of the role of the banks, and a clear message has been sent by the Bank of England Governor about the importance of banks showing forbearance at this time.
 That applies to things such as credit card debts, but also he will be aware that, for example, for many of his constituents in a London constituency, their rent is a significant issue, as well as the measures we have taken on mortgages.
 We have looked at what we can do to assist on some of those fixed costs, but the banks have had a clear message from the Governor about the need to show forbearance.

 I commend those on the Treasury Bench for the calm way they are dealing with this unprecedented situation, but clearly something needs to be done for the self-employed.
 One of my constituents has made three points.
 First, they will be disadvantaged because they will not get the topping up that an employer might give an employee.
-Secondly, there will not necessarily be an immediate return to work, and finally seasonality may affect their income, which of course it would not for an employee.
+Secondly, there will not necessarily be an immediate return to work, and finally, seasonality may affect their income, which of course it would not for an employee.
 Will those three very good points be taken into account by those on the Treasury Bench?

 They are good points, and again they draw attention to the conflict between simplicity and addressing the various specific issues that Members have raised.
 One of those is seasonality, which obviously has an impact.
 That is why the design of the scheme is more complex than perhaps meets the eye, but we are looking at the issues and we intend to bring forward proposals in the coming days.